Urav-Advanced-Learning-Systems-Pvt-Ltd/Study-Buddy-Engineering-Hackathon-2024/README.md

 ## Result

 With the grand success of our first hackathon, here comes the winners and prizes.
 Congratulations!
-Keep working on the app, promote it among your friends, add youtube or instagram videos and tag us.
+Keep working on the app, promote it among your friends, add Youtube or Instagram videos and tag us.
 You can still win more goodies!
-If you are interested in AI courses and training contact us for more information.
+If you are interested in AI courses and training contact us for more details.
 1. Bodavula Vamsi Kiran https://github.com/Urav-Advanced-Learning-Systems-Pvt-Ltd/Study-Buddy-Engineering-Hackathon-2024/issues/4
 2. Lasya Dodla https://github.com/Urav-Advanced-Learning-Systems-Pvt-Ltd/Study-Buddy-Engineering-Hackathon-2024/issues/6